Cross Bars girls didn’t have’em

 T.t..s some girls did have’em

 Project Kids C.L.
 Crider and Nevin Compton were two I remember.
-They got to come to school (Southboro) barefoot, bring their lunch in a bag, and liked to eat guavas!
+They got to come to school (Southboro) barefoot, bring their lunch in a brown paper bag, and liked to eat guavas.
 They were also the best athletes and all the girls loved them.
 None of the above applied to me.

 Punch Boards The 1940’s equivalent of a game boy (on the bars in local beer joints).
 Later on; girls that hung out at the Cat Cave.